 The MTNA Professional Certification Program exists to improve the level of professionalism within the field of music teaching.
 Certification helps readily identify competent teachers within the community and provides these teachers with prestige, recognition and the potential for student recruitment and increased earning power.

 Each year OhioMTA selects a Certified Teacher of the Year who will serve as Ohio's nominee for the MTNA Teacher of the Year.
 OhioMTA teacher of the year will receive a waiver to cover registration at the annual state conference, plus lunch at the Annual Awards Brunch.
 The recipient of the National Award is awarded a conference package that includes airfare, two nights at the conference hotel, conference registration and two Awards Brunch tickets.
+Click the button below to download the 2019 Nomination Form.

 Annette Poyar Suhovecky has been teaching piano in Dublin, Ohio for the last twenty-six years.
 She is a twenty-six year member of Ohio Music Teachers Association, earning her National Certification two years after joining.
 During her time with OhioMTA, she has volunteered in many capacities, by chairing Certification for two years, co-chairing the Scale Olympics and working at every Pianorama and Scale Olympics during her membership.
 She currently chairs Grants for Professional Development, a position she’s held for the last four years.